ssddanbrown/inlets/README.md

 Replace the line: `- "--remote=your-public-ip"` with the public IP belonging to your VPS.

+Alternatively, see the unofficial helm chart from the community: [inlets-helm](https://github.com/paurosello/inlets_helm).

 ### Run on a VPS

 Provisioning on a VPS will see inlets running as a systemd service.
 All the usual `service` commands should be used with `inlets` as the service name.